 Lake County Brain Injury Lawyer

 Besides spinal cord injuries, few injuries have the potential to affect a person’s life in so many different ways as brain injuries.
 These are catastrophic injuries that can have long-term physical, cognitive, mental, psychological and emotional effects on a person’s life.
-As a Lake County brain injury lawyer, Julie Glade brings several years of experience representing brain injury victims and helping them recover compensation, to your case.
+As a Lake County personal injury lawyer, Julie Glade brings several years of experience representing brain injury victims and helping them recover compensation, to your case.

 What Are Brain Injuries?